openPMD/openPMD-standard/STANDARD.md

     - type: 1-dimensional array containing N *(float / REAL4)*
       elements, where N is the number of dimensions in the simulation.
     - description: spacing of the grid points along each dimension;
                    this refers to the spacing of the actual data that is written to the file, not that of the simulation grid.
-(The data written may be downsampled, compared to the simulation grid).
+                   (The data written may be down-sampled, compared to the simulation grid).
+    - examples:
       - In the case where `geometry` is `cartesian`, the dimensionality `N` of the array determines if the field data is 1, 2 or 3D.
 The elements of the array should correspond to `dx`, `dy`, `dz`, in this order.
       - In the case where `geometry` is `cylindrical`, the array should be of length 2 and contain `dr` and `dz`, in that order.

   - `gridGlobalOffset`
     - type: 1-dimensional array containing N *(float / REAL4)*
             elements, where N is the number of dimensions in the simulation
     - description: ...
     - example: ...